JDwangmo/digitRecognition/README.md

 3. [Deep-Convolutional-Network-for-Handwritten-Chinese-Character-Recognition.pdf](https://raw.githubusercontent.com/JDwangmo/digitRecognition/master/reference/Deep-Convolutional-Network-for-Handwritten-Chinese-Character-Recognition.pdf)
     - Yuhao Zhang
     - **keywords:** chinese character; 中文字符的识别; 卷积神经网络。
+    - 主要围绕三个问题：
+        1. How does **the depth of the network** influence the clas-sification accuracy?
+        2. How does **the number of filters** in the convlutional layers influence the classification accuracy?
+        3. Does **adding a convolutional layer help more or adding a fully-connected layer** help more in terms of the test accuracy?
+    - 结论：
         - In this project we explored the problem of recognizing handwritten Chinese characters.
 Specifically we use deep convolutional neural networks and achieved very impressive performance.
 We ran experiments on a 200-class and a 3755-class dataset using convolutional networks with different depth and filter numbers.**Our main findings are that for convolutional neural network with small filter sizes**:
             - 1) the deeper the network, the larger the accuracy;
             - 2) increas-ing the depth gives us diminishing returns in terms of ac-curacybut highly increases the difficulty of training;
-        - 3) in-creasing the filter number in a moderate range can increase the accuracy;
+            - 3) increasing the filter number in a moderate range can increase the accuracy;
             - 4) for networks with relatively few convolu-tional layers, the benefit of adding extra convolutional layer beats that of adding extra fully-connected layer.
 We also find that using model ensemble of networks with similar accuracies beats all single network.